Luth: Efficient French Specialization for Small Language Models and Cross-Lingual Transfer: Evaluation

 \section{Evaluation}

-To broaden our evaluation beyond French benchmarks, we also focused on English to assess our models’ capabilities.
+As the models we test were trained on a large part of English data, we also evaluate on English to assess our model's capabillities on that language after having been optimized in French with our techniques.
 Our evaluation process is fully transparent, and all reported results are reproducible using open-source code\footnote{\url{https://github.com/kurakurai/Luth}} and publicly available data.